A Man's Head: Adaptations

-A Man's Head has been dramatized numerous times, in several languages.
-First filmed in 1933, just two years after publication, it was among the first to be filmed.

-The story has been filmed twice: In French, in 1933, as A Man's Neck; starring Harry Baur in the title role, and in English, in 1950, as The Man on the Eiffel Tower (with Charles Laughton).
+The story has been filmed twice: In French, in 1933, as La tête d'un homme (English title: A Man's Neck) starring Harry Baur as Inspector Maigret, and in English, in 1949, as The Man on the Eiffel Tower (with Charles Laughton as Maigret.)

 It has also been adapted for television seven times: in 1963, the title was changed to Death in Mind and it was filmed for the BBC series starring Rupert Davies; in Italian in 1965 (Gino Cervi) for Le inchieste del commissario Maigret; in Dutch in 1969 (Jan Teulings); and in Russian in 1992 (Vladimir Samoilov).
 It has been adapted for French TV on three occasions: in 1967, for the Jean Richard series, and re-made for that series in 1983; and in 1996 for the French television series starring Bruno Cremer.